plato-corp/.github/profile/README.md

-# 👋 Welcome to Pado!
+# 👋 Welcome to freshyeoul!

-Pado is a group of five normal people creating waves of positive change.
-In society, we call the new reverberation "waves."
-Team Pado wants to have the influence to create ripples of change in society.
+freshyeoul is a group of four normal penguins creating waves of positive change.

-## 🌊 About Team Pado
+## 🌊 About FreshYeoul

 Pado is a form of wave, and a wave has the following four characteristics.